 It supports families according to their needs and situation, through listening and emotional support and linking in with other specialist services and Children Centres.

 Who will benefit?
 Pregnant women and their partners in the Better Start Bradford area who have, or are at risk of, mild to moderate mental health problems, such as anxiety and depression.

 Where and when is it delivered?
 Most support is in the home but volunteers may also accompany participants to group sessions at local venues or meet with parents outside the home if isolation is an issue to help them access support services and Children’s Centres.
 Support is tailored according to families’ needs.

 Who provides it?
 This project is delivered by Family Action, a charity with much experience delivering this work, working in partnership with Better Start Bradford.

 How do families register?
 Pregnant mums identified as potentially benefitting from this project will be referred by their midwife, doctor, health visitor, or children’s centre, offering an appointment.
 Families can also find out about accessing the project directly by contacting Family Action on [email protected] or 01274 505034.

 This project provides:

-The Perinatal Support Service is one of 22 projects being provided through the Better Start Bradford programme in Little Horton, Bowling and Barkerend and Bradford Moor.
+The Perinatal Support Service is one of more than 20 projects being provided by Better Start Bradford for pregnant women and families with children under four in Little Horton, Bowling and Barkerend and Bradford Moor.